-- Move the previously paired device into the range of the combination instrument while the Bluetooth® function is active. - ✓ The device is automatically paired with the combination instrument. - ✗ If the device is not automatically paired with the combination instrument after approx. 30 seconds: - Restart the combination instrument or repeat the Pairing procedure.
+- Move the previously paired device into the range of the combination instrument while the Bluetooth® function is active. - The device is automatically paired with the combination instrument. - ✗ If the device is not automatically paired with the combination instrument after approx. 30 seconds: - Restart combination instrument or Pairing repeat procedure.